Table of Contents

 1. Process Your Emotions

 First and foremost, it is crucial to take a step back from the rejection.
-Understandably, emotions may be running high, so it’s important to take some time to yourself to process your feelings.
+Understandably, emotions may be running high, so it’s important to take some time for yourself to process your feelings.
 It might seem counterintuitive, but we encourage you to spend some time away from MBA applications; instead of working on next cycle’s application, spend time with family, friends, and do the things you love.
 Ultimately, this will help you to cultivate a positive mindset and be in the right place mentally to focus on the next steps on your MBA journey.

 2. Reflect On Your Application